 When you're adding new parts to your Mustang, you can't go wrong by installing parts from the folks that know it best.
 Ford Racing's legendary quality ensures a perfect fit and years of hassle-free use.Application.

-This Ford Racing Street Handling Pack is specifically tuned for use on the 2015-2017 GT and EcoBoost Fastback, it will not
+This Ford Racing Street Handling Pack is specifically tuned for use on the 2015-2018 GT and EcoBoost Fastback models that is not equipped with the MagneRide Suspension, it will not

 fit convertible models.Please Note.